Liu Thai Ker: Career

 During his time in Yale, Liu formed close relationships with his professors.
-One them introduced Liu to I.M.
+One of them introduced Liu to I.M.
 Pei, who offered Liu a job at his firm.
 He also worked in Loder & Dunphy in Sydney.

 Following Singapore's expulsion from Malaysia in 1965, Liu felt a desire to "change the fate of Singaporeans".
 He was approached by Teh Cheang Wan, the Chief Executive Officer of the Housing and Development Board (HDB), and offered a job at HDB as head of the Design and Research Unit.

 In 1969, Liu returned to Singapore and joined HDB, eventually becoming its CEO in 1979.
 In 1989, he moved to the Urban Redevelopment Authority (URA) as its CEO and chief planner, where his contributions included the revision of its Concept Plan.

-In 1992, Liu left public service to join RSP Architectures Planners and Engineers as a director.
+In 1992, Liu left public service to join RSP Architects Planners & Engineers (RSP) as a director.
 During this time, he designed Marina Bay Cruise Centre Singapore and the Chinese Cultural Centre.
 He also did city planning for more than fifty cities, among them Fuzhou.
 Fuzhou party secretary Xi Jinping, impressed by his city plan, also approached him to design Fuzhou Changle International Airport.

 In December 2017, at the age of 79, Liu left RSP to found Morrow Architects and Planners, named after his father's artistic studio.

+As of 2024, Liu is currently working as an urban planning advisor to Fiji, Sichuan, and Guangdong.

+Personal life

+Liu was the son of Liu Kang.
+He married Marta Mikes, a trained soprano in 1976, they have three children, Kristof, Eszter and Janos, before divorcing in 1984; he then married Gretchen Gustafson, an American journalist.
+They have two children Daniel and Kristin, with the former which is Daniel Liu, who was a branch chairman and People's Action Party candidate for Aljunied Group Representation Constituency in the 2025 Singaporean general election.